calweb/octopress-sparcet-aside/README.markdown

 I created this simple plug for the purposes of displaying recent sparcets that were given to me.

-Sparcet has a public api posted [HERE](https://github.com/sparcedge/Sparcet-Public) which is what I used to access the public feeds from the Sparc Platform.
+Sparcet has a public api posted [HERE](https://github.com/sparcedge/Sparcet-Public) which is what I used to access the public feeds from the Sparc'd Platform.

 If you haven't heard of sparcets, they are a new way to recognize your peers/coworkers.
 If your organization or company isn't using [Sparcet](http://www.sparcd.com), you should check them out!